 American Society for Nondestructive Testing (ASNT) Level II/National Aerospace Standard NAS-410 Level II certification in the following techniques: fluorescent penetrant, magnetic particle, eddy current and ultrasonic.

-At least 5 years of experience is desired on fixed or rotary wing aircraft and components.
+At least 5 years of experience on fixed or rotary wing aircraft and components.

 Minimum required education is high school diploma or equivalent.

 Good eye sight (no color blindness) is mandatory.
 Medical test results to be provided.

 Ability to read and interpret Federal Aviation Administration (FAA) regulations and guidance material

 Experience in aviation component repair preferred

 Ability to follow written work instructions and maintenance manual instructions